facebook

 Even the most basic policies will cover the goods you are carrying to some degree.
 When comparing different policies, you should look for goods in transit cover that’s high enough to meet or exceed the value of the cargo you are carrying.

-Goods in transit insurance is usually sold as an optional extra and the level of cover you chose will usually determine how much extra it is likely to add to your premium.
+Goods in transit insurance is usually sold as an optional extra and the level of cover you choose will usually determine how much extra it is likely to add to your premium.

 Different categories of Goods in Transit insurance